Khwaja Abdul Hamied: Education

 After matriculating from Islamia High School, Etawah, distinguishing himself in mathematics, Hamied completed his Intermediate in Science from Agra College in 1917.
 Having decided to become a chemist, he then spent a year at a Madras trade school studying leather technology before enrolling at Muir Central College in Allahabad, from which he completed his B.Sc. in chemistry in 1920.
 While at the college, he became a favourite student of Nil Ratan Dhar, a distinguished inorganic chemist under whom he studied for a master's degree.

-He graduated from Allahabad University in Allahabad, Uttar Pradesh and held M.A. and PhD degrees from the Humboldt University of Berlin in Germany.
-He was a disciple of M.K.
-Gandhi and former founder professor along with Zakir Husain of the Jamia Milia Islamia in Aligarh, now based in Delhi.
+Hamied graduated from Allahabad University in Allahabad, Uttar Pradesh and held M.A. and PhD degrees from the Humboldt University of Berlin in Germany.
+After a meeting with Mahatma Gandhi in the early 1920s, Hamied co-founded Jamia Millia Islamia in New Delhi with Zakir Husain.

 Career

-Hamied followed Mahatma Gandhi's Indian nationalism.
 Hamied's family raised money to send him to study chemistry in England, during British rule, in 1924.
 Instead, he changed ships and went to Germany, then the world's leader in chemicals.
 On a Berlin lake, he met a Lithuanian Jewish socialist, whom he married.
 They fled as the Nazis rose to power in Germany.

-Chemical, Industrial and Pharmaceutical Laboratories (CIPLA) was founded in 1935 with an initial capital of Rs.
+Chemical, Industrial and Pharmaceutical Laboratories, Cipla was founded in 1935 with an initial capital of Rs.
 2 lakhs.
 The company commenced production in 1937 making it the oldest pharmaceutical company in India.
 His eldest son Yusuf Hamied, who did study chemistry in England, is now Chairman of Cipla.
 Yusuf still refers to his chemistry notebooks from Cambridge.